nubificus/vaccel-tutorials/lab3/README.md

 ```
 LD_LIBRARY_PATH=. ./wrapper-vaccel
-./wrapper-vaccel: error while loading shared libraries: libvaccel.so: cannot open shared object file: No such file or directory
+Initialized session with id: 1
+Could not run op: 95
 ```

-This means that we need to tell the loader where to find libvaccel.so.
-Additionally, we need to specify a vAccel backend via the `VACCEL_BACKENDS` enviromental variable.
+This means that we need to tell vAccel which plugin we want to dispath the call to `vaccel_exec` to.
+We use the `VACCEL_BACKENDS` enviromental variable.
 After we've built vAccel and the vAccel exec plugin, we can run our wrapper:

 ```
 $ LD_LIBRARY_PATH=.:../vaccelrt/build/src/ VACCEL_BACKENDS=../vaccelrt/build/plugins/exec/libvaccel-exec.so ./wrapper-vaccel